f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab2.rst

-Lab 3.2 - Deploy and Roll Back New iRule Version
+Lab 3.2 - Deploy and Roll Over New iRule Version
 ================================================

-In this lab exercise you will learn about how to deploy and roll back a new iRule version.
+In this lab exercise you will learn about how to deploy and roll over a new iRule version.

 3.2.1 - Create iRule v2
 ~~~~~~~~~~~~~~~~~~~~~~~